Divorce In Ireland

 If the divorce is contested then your spouse/the respondent will file a Defence and Counterclaim.
 If an agreement is negotiated then an application can be made to Court for a date to have the consent ruled.

 If your spouse does not contest the application, it may take up to six months to secure a date to rule the consent divorce depending on the court lists and the place where the proceedings are issues.

 If your spouse does contest the case, it could take substantially longer.
 Once the Defence and Counterclaim is filed, a case progression hearing will be held by the County Registrar to determine what the outstanding issues are and ascertain whether your case is ready to be allocated a trial date.

 Some matters which might delay a case including obtaining financial information from the other side and applications to Court may be required to compel your spouse to produce the relevant information.
 Negotiations can take place at any time before the trial date in an attempt to resolve all or even some of the issues.

 If the case proceeds to trial then experts such as auctioneers, accountants, child experts may be called.
 The longer and more contested the case, the greater the legal and other professional costs will be.

-Costs will be related to the length of your case whether a barrister is engaged, the number of applications to Court that are required and how contested matters between you and your spouse are.
+Costs will be related to the complexity of your case, whether a barrister is engaged, the number of applications to Court that are required and how acrimonious matters become between you and your spouse.

 Following the divorce there may be additional work such as the sale or transfer of property, obtaining general taxation advice or advice form a pensions’ expert and these fees/costs will be in addition.